-Any transfer requests after this time are normally considered by the Module Coordinator or Programme Director.
+Any transfer requests after this time are normally considered by the Module Coordinator or Student Education Lead for the School (or nominee).

 Please be aware that if you decide to transfer modules two weeks or more into teaching (or four weeks or more for long modules) with approval of the Module Coordinator that you are unable to apply for Extenuating Circumstances citing this as a reason, nor can it form the basis of an academic appeal.